greg-raven/Impeachment-Chronicles/_posts/2024-07-30-severed-trump-head.md

 Green Day had a concert here in DC last night.

-They decided it’d be a good idea to hold up a severed Trump head.
+They decided it'd be a good idea to hold up a severed Trump head.

 Just TWO WEEKS after he was sh*t in the head.